 CANADA CHILD TAX BENEFIT (CCTB)

-We are filling the forms tonight, and will submit same in the morning.
-For newcomers without an income tax history in Canada, we need to fill out a form RC66 SCH E – Status in Canada / Statement of Income (download it here) and submit it along with your CCTB application.
-We were reliably informed that on this form, we are to state our net income in Nigeria for the years 2017, 2016 and 2015 in order for the government to determine our income bracket, and thus determine the amount of benefits due to our son.
+For newcomers without an income tax history in Canada, you need to fill out a form RC66 SCH E – Status in Canada / Statement of Income (download it here) and submit it along with your CCTB application.
+I was reliably informed that on this form, you should state yours and your spouse’s net income in your home country for the years 2017, 2016 and 2015 in order for the government to determine your income bracket, and thus determine the amount of benefit due to your child(ren), if any.

 Tick, tick, tick!
 Lol!
 Please see below some useful tips received along the way: